zlcoburn/k2-improvements/FAQ.md

 # FAQ

+## Can I still use the auto calibrate features?

+A: Unfortunately, at this time they are not supported.
+No.

 ## I've installed the Fluidd update, but the camera doesn't show up

 A: Have you tried using Firefox?
 As far as we can tell this is due to an odd interaction between Creality's WebRTC implementation and Chrome based browsers.